biobakery/metawibele/README.md

 	* Similarly, you can also specify the installation directory using --prefix option which will install the python package into the directory `$YOUR_INSTALL_DIR` that is a directory on PYTHONPATH and which Python reads ".pth" files from.
 You might need to add `$YOUR_INSTALL_DIR/bin` to your `$PATH` as it might not be included by default.

-#### Prepare databases
+#### Install databases
+To run metawibele, you need to install the dependent databases: 1) uniref databases (**required**); 2) domain databases (optional).

 ##### UniRef database
 UniRef databases are **required** if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.

-**Option 1**: download uniref databases (Recommended)
+Option 1: download uniref databases (Recommended)

-* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations.
-You can download and uncompress these databases and provide `$UNIREF_LOCATION` as the location to install the database.
+* We have built these dependent UniRef databases based on UniProt/UniRef 2019_01 sequences and annotations.
+You can download and uncompress these databases (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the database.

 	* UniRef90 sequence file (20 GB):
-		* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz)
+		* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz).
+Or run the following command to download the indexed sequence file into `$UNIREF_LOCATION`:
+	`$ metawibele_download_database --database uniref --build uniref90_diamond --install-location $UNIREF_LOCATION`
 		* If you are using different version of Diamond,
-			* download raw sequences in fasta format: [uniref90.fasta.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.gz)
+			* download raw sequences in fasta format: [uniref90.fasta.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.gz).
+Or run the following command to download the sequence file into `$UNIREF_LOCATION`:
+	`$ metawibele_download_database --database uniref --build uniref90_fasta --install-location $UNIREF_LOCATION`
 			* index the sequences using your local Diamond:
-			`$ diamond makedb --in uniref90.fasta -d uniref90.fasta`
+			`$ diamond makedb --in $UNIREF_LOCATION/uniref90.fasta -d $UNIREF_LOCATION/uniref90.fasta`
-	* UniRef90 annotation files (5.3 GB): [uniref_annotations.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref_annotations.tar.gz)
+	* UniRef90 annotation files (5.3 GB): [uniref90_annotations.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90_annotations.tar.gz).
+Or run the following command to download the sequence file into `$UNIREF_LOCATION`:
+	`$ metawibele_download_database --database uniref --build uniref90_annotation --install-location $UNIREF_LOCATION`
 		* Annotations are available for the UniRef90 gene families to the following systems:
 			* UniProt ID corresponding to the UniRef representative
 			* Protein names of the UniRef representative